Cost of Living in Texas in 2025

 • Rental prices in Texas are generally lower than the national average, and while home values vary by city, overall housing costs remain competitive.

-• Texans benefit from slightly lower utility bills and healthcare expenses than national figures.
+• Texans benefit from slightly lower utility bills and healthcare expenses than the national figures.

 • With no state income tax and moderate sales taxes, Texas offers financial advantages despite higher costs in some urban centers, such as Austin and Plano.